 Traditional & Non-Traditional Enrollment

 As your senior year is a time for celebration, it is also a time to start planning for the future.
-Community College of Denver (CCD) is a launching point, a place you can get certificates, degrees, or a foundation of courses to help you transfer into a two- or four-year college.
+Community College of Denver (CCD) is a launching point, a place you can earn certificates, degrees, or a foundation of courses to help you transfer into a four-year college.
 Start here with these easy steps to enrollment and get on your way to an expanse of possibilities and opportunities.
 You can also download this information and take it with you.

 Are you more of a Non-Traditional Student?
 Congratulations on choosing to finish your career and educational goals.
-The first step on that road is to enroll in the Community College of Denver (CCD), where you’ll join hundreds of other adult students just like you.
-And while you’ll be among a diverse student body, you’ll find there are plenty of programs set in place to help you succeed.
+The first step on that road is to enroll in the CCD, where you’ll join hundreds of other adult students just like you.
+And while you’ll be among a large and diverse student body, you’ll find there are plenty of programs and resources set in place to help you succeed.

 Get started with these Steps to a Successful Enrollment!

 Step 1.
-Apply for Admission
+Apply for Admission & Financial Aid

 - The College accepts all students who are at least 17 years of age.